 The Fr8 front carriers are solidly affixed to the frame meaning that they don’t turn with the handlebars and front wheel.
 The frame geometry is also specifically developed for use with its carriers, enabling the Fr8 to handle easily and safely even with very heavy loads.

 On other bicycles changing rear tires and inner tubes is a time consuming job requiring an experienced mechanic.
 The Fr8’s proprietary Escape Hatch enables the rear tire to be changed quickly, without touching the sealed drivetrain.

 Heavy-duty 26” wheels

-Fr8 City variants have wheels with strong, box-section, aluminium rims, 36 2,3mm stainless spokes and smooth riding and durable balloon tires 54 or 60mm wide with Kevlar anti-puncture layers.
+Fr8 City variants have wheels with strong, box-section, aluminium rims, 36 2,3mm stainless spokes and smooth riding and durable 55mm wide balloon tires with Kevlar anti-puncture layers.

 Stainless parts & hardware

 The handlebar, stem, brake/gear cables, spokes, carrier brackets and almost all of the nuts, bolts and washers are made of stainless steel so they won’t rust even when stored outdoors for years.

 Fr8 City variants have fully sealed 3 or 8 speed Shimano Nexus (or Nuvinci CVT) hub gears with a rear coaster (backpedal) brake or roller (hand) brake.
 They offer foolproof shifting even while stopped, require almost no maintenance and are out of harm’s way.
 Industrial variants keep it simple with a super tough, automatic shifting, 2-speed SRAM coaster brake.
 Road-going models are normally equipped with Shimano front roller brakes (a low maintenance type of drum brake) unaffected by weather and your choice of either rear coaster or roller brake.
 For those in hillier areas and for Fr8’s with electric assist powerful Magura hydraulic rim brakes are available.